 Off-the-Record (OTR) Messaging allows you to have private conversations over instant messaging by providing encryption, authentication, deniability and perfect forward secrecy.

-Riot is an IM and chat application running on top of the Matrix protocol that features interoperability with several other systems, including IRC, Gitter, and Slack.
+Element is an IM and chat application running on top of the Matrix protocol that features interoperability with several other systems, including IRC, Gitter, and Slack.
 It features a full implementation of end-to-end encryption.
-Has support for service integrations.
+Support for service integrations.